 Low-Income Housing Tax Credits (LIHTC)

-The Low Income Housing Tax Credit (LIHTC) Program provides a strong incentive for private investment in affordable rental housing.
-It is currently the largest source of federal capital subsidy to create and preserve affordable rental housing.
+The Low-Income Housing Tax Credit (LIHTC) Program provides a strong incentive for private investment in affordable rental housing.
+It is the largest source of federal capital subsidy to create and preserve affordable rental housing.
 The LIHTC program gives investors a dollar-for-dollar reduction in federal tax liability in exchange for providing funding to affordable housing developments.

-The Qualified Allocation Plan (QAP) defines the process by which New Hampshire Housing Finance Authority will allocate Low Income Housing Tax Credits to affordable rental housing developments throughout the State of New Hampshire.
+The Qualified Allocation Plan (QAP) defines the process by which New Hampshire Housing will allocate Low-Income Housing Tax Credits to affordable rental housing developments throughout the State of New Hampshire.